-Has watching the Olympics or extreme sports events ever led you to wonder why these folks take on such frightening challenges?
+Has watching the Olympics on TV or hearing stores of the crazy antics of college students at spring break ever led you to wonder why some folks take on amazingly frightening challenges?

 Fear generally is an umpleasant feeling.
 It's an intensified version of the unpleasant feeling therapists usually label anxiety.
 Fear feels bad to cause you to move away, quickly, from dangerous situations, or at least to figure out a way to neutralize the threat.
 Fear that we might cause loved ones to leave us often keeps us behaving well in relationships, so it even has important love implications.